 Q. Where will you be located in Greece?

 We also like the lower cost of living and more responsible carbon footprint compared to islands because most goods used on islands must be ferried or flown in.
 We are also conscious of climate change and energy conservation as well as the cost of constant flights or ferry rides we would take to reach the mainland if we lived on an island.
 The Peloponnese is also our group's choice because we want to distance ourselves from large tourist and expat crowds of the islands.
 It nourishes our collective desire to experience a more authentic Greece.
 It will take a lifetime to explore the many beautiful natural and historic places in our new home in Peloponnesos.

 Q. Where will you be located in the Peloponnese?

 We have found property beyond our wildest dreams.
 We spent a year searching and found land that is inside a larger "Peter and Paul's Wellness and Lifestyle Community."
 This larger community is set within an expansive natural and agricultural area, and while we are surrounded by nature, we are just a 20-minute drive from a major city with all the services we need.
 You can get a good feel for our land and see lots of photos on our "Our location" page.

-Our land is on a low mountain range and valley area near the mythical Taygetos Mountains, overlooking pristine natural forests, valleys with orchards and farms. and the little village of Potamia is just a short bike ride away.
+Our land is on a low mountain range and valley area near the mythical Taygetos Mountains, overlooking pristine natural forests, valleys with orchards and farms. and a small village is just a short bike ride away.
 One feels as if you have all of nature at your command, and yet you are just a short drive from Sparta and from the picture-postcard seaside village of Gythio.
 Outside your door you will find miles of hiking and mountain biking trails.